Program and Careers

 Philosophy Major - What to expect from the major

 Philosophy's range of application is particularly broad.
 Through philosophy one may think about and develop perspectives on topics as diverse as god, science, language, logic, truth, ethics, politics and law.
 Typically philosophy leaves aside the doing of the religion, science, etc. and asks fundamental questions about the nature of and justification for the various perspectives.
+Philosophy is valuable just for the signficance of the questions it asks, and skills it develops.

 Here are some questions you might encounter in a philosophy class: What is the nature of the mind?
 Is it identical with the brain?
 Does God exist?
 If so, what is God like?
 Can we prove such a being exists?
 What makes an action right or wrong?
 What makes a society a just one?
 What distinguishes science from non-science?
 What is a scientific theory?
 Are numerals (like "4") names for objects?
 If so, what are these objects (presumably numbers) like?
 What is knowledge?
 Under what conditions do you have it?